Graphight/VS-PatternBuilder/documentation/ROADMAP.md

 - ~~Preview mode doesn't work for directional blocks~~ - Fixed by adding DirectionalBlockResolver.ResolveBlockId() to PreviewManager
 - ~~Trees and plants cause false elevation changes~~ - Fixed with material-based foliage filtering (v0.4.5)
 - ~~Descending stairs don't place~~ - Fixed with Option B hybrid approach (v0.4.5)
+- ~~When given an asymmetrical hoizontal pattern the system still thinks the player is in the center~~ - Fixed by returning player x and y from `FindPlayerPosition()` (v0.4.5)

 ## Known Limitations (Acceptable - Documented)
 - **Sprinting downhill**: Skips 20-30% of descending stairs when sprinting (works perfectly at walking speed)